tableflip-analytics/chopper/README.md

 String prepended to each output file

   -s SHUFFLES, --shuffles SHUFFLES
 Perform N shuffles.
 Outputs one set of chopped files per shuffle.
-WARNING: In the worst case scenario (when only splitting by row count and not any column), setting this flag requires loading the entire input file to memory.
-When the columns argument is used, CHOPPER will perform shuffles after splitting by those columns to keep memory use as low as possible.

   -c [COLUMNS ...], --columns [COLUMNS ...]
 Field names to split by.